-Realme separated from its parent company, Oppo, in May 2018 and launched their first phone Realme 1 which was succeeded by the Realme 2, and now the company has expanded its operations to Pakistan with their most recent Realme 2 Pro being the first phone in Pakistan.
+Realme separated from its parent company, Oppo, in May 2018 and launched their first phone Realme 1 which was succeeded by the Realme 2, and now the company has finally expanded its operations to Pakistan with their most recent Realme 2 Pro.

-It is the company’s first smartphone in the country and thankfully, we got our hands before the official launch of the device in Pakistan and after spending a fair amount of time with the phone, we can finally give you our verdict about the handset so let’s dive into the in-depth review of Realme 2 Pro.
+It is the company’s first smartphone in the country and thankfully, we got our hands before the official launch of the device in Pakistan.
+After spending a fair amount of time with the phone, we can finally give you our verdict about the handset so let’s dive into the in-depth review of Realme 2 Pro.

-The design of the device has a clear influence of Oppo phones which can be seen from the choice of material to the ergonomics of the device.
-Though it’s not a bad thing because Oppo F9 was clearly evident of the great design choice from Oppo.
+Realme has taken inspiration from Oppo phones which can be seen from the choice of phone’s material to the ergonomics of the device.
+It’s not a bad thing because the company’s latest devices including the new Oppo F9 offers looking smartphones to its users.

 The good thing is that it doesn’t add unnecessary shimmer and glimmer to the design instead keeps it clean and simple.
-The bad thing is, well obviously the polycarbonate body which is although well covered by the polished back, still, it’s a plastic body.
+It has a polycarbonate body which is well-polished at the back.

 The power key rest on the right side of the phone and the left side hosts the volume key and the triple-slot SIM tray that uses two SIM cards and a memory card simultaneously.

 The bottom end of the phone contains a 3.5mm headphone jack, a micro USB charging port and a single speaker along with the main microphone.
-On the top end, you’ll find another microphone which basically acts as the noise-cancelling mic.
+On the top end, you’ll find another microphone which basically acts as the noise-canceling mic.

 Realme 2 Pro comes with a FullHD+ LCD panel that comes in a 6.3 inches size at a resolution of 1080 x 2340.
 The display comes with a waterdrop notch that helps the phone crack up the screen to body ratio to 84%, though the company claims the Realme 2 Pro to have 90.8% along with a 409 ppi.